Explainable expected goal models for performance analysis in football analytics: Discussion

 \section{Discussion}

 Domain-specific applications of XAI tools enable key insights to be extracted from a black-box model.
-In this context, this paper focuses the practical application of the AP for explaining more than one observation, not an observation or entire dataset.
+This paper focuses the practical application of the AP for explaining more than one observation, not an observation or entire dataset in this context.
 These tools may be referred to as \textit{semi-global explainers} for easier understanding in the XAI domain.
 It is seen from the examples discussed: AP can be used to extract provisions for performance analysis of a team or a player from xG models, which have been frequently used in football in recent years.
 In addition, comparisons of similar players and teams can be made in terms of interested features.
-Since these introduced methods can be generalized to other sports branches such as ice hockey which is used the xG models, its widespread effect will not be limited to football.
+Since this approach can be used for other sports branches such as ice hockey where the xG models are used, its widespread effect is not be limited to football.

 Another discussion we want to mention in this paper is the effect of balancing methods on the model's behavior.
 It is known that these methods for imbalanced datasets in binary classification tasks is a very commonly used solution to improve the prediction performance of ML models in both the classes.
 However, how balancing the observation of classes causes effects on the model behavior is a subject that has not been discussed yet.
 The only paper in the literature about this is Patil et al. \cite{patil} discussed that whether the model is reliable or not after balancing.
 They decided to verify the reliability of the models and oversampling method with the help of the feature importance which is one of the XAI techniques.
 Their results demonstrate that the higher accuracy obtained by the over-sampled dataset while ensuring that the oversampling does not alter the feature correlation of the original dataset.
 This paper does not satisfy to decide the change of model behavior, because it only examined the change of order of features' importance in the model.
 The point we want to raise is the model behavior in terms of PDP's values, because it provides more detailed information than the feature importance to detecting the change in the model behavior.
 Thus, we compared the behavior of the original, over-sampled, and under-sampled versions of our proposed model using PDP curves for some features in Fig \ref{fig:imbalance}.